Updating a disk

 yc compute disk update first-disk \ --new-name updated-disk \ --description "Updated disk via CLI"

-To change the disk name or description, use the update REST API method for the Disk resource or the DiskService/Update gRPC API call.
+To change the name or description of a disk, use the update REST API method for the Disk resource or the DiskService/Update gRPC API call.

-To request the list of available disks, use the list REST API method or the DiskService/List gRPC API call.
+To request a list of available disks, use the list REST API method or the DiskService/List gRPC API call.

 Increasing the disk size